Wednesday, April 30, 2008

 I have a couple friends who are in the process of moving.
 I do not envy them in the least.
 Moving is one of those things I never want to have to do again.
 Besides the fact that I'm quite comfortable here, I think a lot of my aversion to moving is the fact that it seems like such a big job, and I have a hard time knowing where to start.
 I'm like that with most things.
 I get overwhelmed with the whole thing, and I need someone (usually my husband) to break it down into smaller, more manageable pieces.

-Today I found this moving checklist at Moving.net that would be a big help for anyone who is moving.
+Today I found this moving checklist that would be a big help for anyone who is moving.
 It lists things that need to be done when you are moving, like changing your address, measuring your new house to be sure things will fit, returning library books, and getting utilities turned off or transferred, as well as giving the approximate time frame when you should do all of these things.
 There's also a great Utility Transfer List you can print out and use to keep track of the utilities.

 Last Day to Vote